tigera-solutions/cc-aks-security-compliance-workshop/README.md

    EOF
    ```

+   c.
 Test the access to the endpoints.

    ```bash
    # test egress access to api.twilio.com